svn2github/transistortester/bootloaders/optiboot/ReadMe2.txt

 			Because the produced Baud-rate depends directly of the processor clock, a calibrated clock frequency is important for a successfull serial data transfer.

+FORCE_RSTDISBL		You can set this option to 1, if you plan to set the RSTDISBL feature in the HFUSE.
+			The setting of the RSTDISBL bit (to 0) is detected by optiboot and the compiling is aborted without the setting of this option.

 Recommendation:
 ===============
 The optiboot loader transfer the original content of the MCUSR register to the application